ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IPlanetGraphics3D.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.IPlanetGraphics3D.inherit_from_2d_graphics_2d`
+              - Specify whether planet properties set for 2D Graphics are used in the 3D Graphics window.
             * - :py:attr:`~ansys.stk.core.stkobjects.IPlanetGraphics3D.inertial_position_visible`
+              - Display the position of the planet as a point.
             * - :py:attr:`~ansys.stk.core.stkobjects.IPlanetGraphics3D.sub_planet_point_visible`
+              - Display the location at which the planet is overhead on the globe.
             * - :py:attr:`~ansys.stk.core.stkobjects.IPlanetGraphics3D.position_label_visible`
+              - Display a label at the inertial position of the planet.
             * - :py:attr:`~ansys.stk.core.stkobjects.IPlanetGraphics3D.sub_planet_label_visible`
+              - Display a label on the globe at the location at which the planet is overhead.
             * - :py:attr:`~ansys.stk.core.stkobjects.IPlanetGraphics3D.orbit_visible`
+              - Display the planet's orbit around its parent object in the 3D graphics window as defined in 2D Graphics for that planet.
+For instance, the Moon orbits around the Sun.

 Import detail